-As per this concept, the effect of transactions and other events are recognised as and when they occur and not when cash or cash equivalent is received or paid, and they are recorded in the transactions records and reported in the financial statements of the period to which they relate.
+As per this concept, the effect of transactions and other events is recognised when they occur and not when cash or cash equivalent is received or paid.

-A financial statement is prepared on the accrual basis to inform the users not only about past events involving payment and receipt in cash but also of obligations to pay cash in future and of resources that represent cash to be received in the future.
+A financial statement is prepared on an accrual basis to inform the users about past events involving payment and receipt in cash and obligations to pay some money in the future, and resources that represent cash to be received in the future.

-For example: a firm sells goods for $55000 on 15th March 2016 and the payment is not received until 15th April 2016, the amount is due and payable to the firm on the date of sale i.e. 15th March 2016.
-It must be included in the revenue for the year ending 31st March 2016.
+For example, a firm sells goods for $55000 on 15th March 2021 and the payment is not received until 15th April 2021; the amount is due and payable to the firm on the date of sale, i.e. 15th March 2021.
+It must be included in the revenue for the year ending 31st March 2021.

 Similarly, expenses are recognised when services are provided, irrespective of when the money has been received for these services are made.

 For example, if the firm received goods costing $20000 on March 26th, 2021 but the payment is made on 12th April 2021, the accrual concept requires that expenses must be recorded for the year ending March 31st, March 2021.
 Although no payment has been made until March 31st, 2021, the service has been received, and the person to whom the payment should have been made is shown as a creditor.